philippbayer/blerg/content/posts/2023_06_09_taxonomy_is_taxing/index.md

 ## Mistake 5: 'Fixed' names will propagate across databases.

 I mentioned *Argyrops spinifer* above.
 In the Australian export documentation system, these were renamed into *Argyrops bleekeri* [Source](https://www.agriculture.gov.au/biosecurity-trade/export/controlled-goods/fish/industry-advice-notices/2022/2022-02).
 Eschmeyer and Fishbase say these are two different species.
-I don't know hwhy either.
+I don't know why either.
 NCBI Taxonomy does not include names for species that have no data deposited; lots of known fish out there with no Taxonomy ID.

 ## Mistake 6: surely the families are identical everywhere?